How we approach inclusion

 After 18 months of detailed work, the group produced the BLG Mind Inclusion Review Report (published October 2020).
 This information has generated recommendations for us to achieve in the short, medium and long-term.

 The recommendations focus on a range of areas within the organisation, including our approach to engagement and recruitment, our use of language and imagery as well as concentrating on how relevant and accessible our services are to diverse groups of people.

-We will always be working towards a number of recommendations at any one time but here are three of the recommendations that we have already achieved.
+We will always be working towards a number of recommendations at any one time but here are some of the recommendations we have already achieved.

 Publicly demonstrate our commitment to gender identity inclusion.

 Staff are encouraged to include their preferred pronouns (eg she/her; he/him; they/them) in their email signatures.

 Ensure that criteria on person specifications are inclusive, fair and relevant to each role and people are encouraged to apply, rather than excluded.